 - CONSERVING WATER IN THIS TIME OF EXTREME DROUGHT – We are still under extreme drought conditions, and even the simplest changes to daily routines can have a significant impact.
 These include shorter showers; turning off water when brushing teeth or shaving; installing high-efficiency toilets, aerators on bathroom faucets, and water-efficient shower heads; recycling indoor water to use on plants; fixing pipes; and only using dishwashers and washing machines with full loads.
 You can track your water bill and meter to see how your efforts affect usage.

-- Information from the July Town Hall meeting is typically shared via the newsletter.
+- Information from the July Town Hall meeting can be shared via the newsletter.

 - Take wildfire precautions and and be prepared for emergency.
 Wildfires can ignite at any time of the year, but Topanga is generally more susceptible between September and December when the combination of dry brush, Santa Ana winds, and low humidity is more common.
 In addition to spring brush clearance, you can protect your home through greater defensible space, and help ensure your physical safety through greater defensible space, and help ensure your physical safety.
 The North Topanga Fire Council will evaluate your home and give tips as to how to make your home safer.
 For more information, see Emergency Preparedness.